General (scope, time limits)

 The time limit for decisions for the BFA and the Federal Administrative Court are reduced to 3 months in case the asylum seeker is detained pending deportation.
 The same maximum time limit applies to the “procedure for the initiation of a measure terminating residence” (see Accelerated Procedure).

-The practice of fast-track processing of cases from certain countries of origin which do not fall within the scope of the “safe countries of origin” list and the accelerated procedure was not observed in 2020.
+In 2021, he practice of fast-track processing focused on applicants coming from countries listed as “safe countries of origin” and on applicants who have already been sentenced by a criminal court.
+The great majority of fast track processing deals with cases from applicants originating from so called safe countries of origin.
 This is due to the fact that the list of safe countries of origin has been extended to countries such as Algeria, Tunisia, Morocco, Georgia and Ghana (see Safe Country of Origin).

 All asylum seekers must undergo a personal interview, provided that they have legal capacity to do so.
 At the start of each interview, asylum seekers are asked whether they feel physically and psychologically fit for the interview.
 If not, the interview will be postponed.
 In practice, however, interviews are rarely postponed, as asylum seekers fear that it would have negative consequences on their case, and because interviewers’ have little knowledge on the potential consequences of health issues on the interview.